 Since 2004, Dr. Joby Bell has served on the faculty of the Hayes School of Music, teaching organ and church music studies.
-His teaching specializes in practice techniques, memorization, service playing, choral accompanying, and maintaining grace under pressure – a lesson he maintains is always best taught by example.
+His teaching specializes in practice techniques, memorization, service playing, choral accompanying, and maintaining grace under pressure – lessons always taught best by example.

 He brings to his performances a contagious affability and a keen sensitivity to an audience's increased appreciation for organ music.
 His recital programming demonstrates a varied and interesting repertoire, always enhanced by illuminating program notes designed to embrace all audiences.
 His acclaimed blog at <www.JobyBell.org/blog> deals with a comprehensive range of organ-related topics including teaching philosophies, recital preparation, church music, and professional concerns.